James Phinney Baxter III

-Life

-Baxter was the grandson of historian and mayor of Portland, Maine, James Phinney Baxter and the son of James Phinney Baxter, Jr. He was a nephew of former Maine governor and philanthropist Percival Proctor Baxter.
+Baxter was the grandson of canning magnate, historian and mayor of Portland, Maine, James Phinney Baxter and the son of James Phinney Baxter Jr. He was a nephew of former Maine governor and philanthropist Percival Proctor Baxter.
 He attended Portland High School and Phillips Academy in Andover, Massachusetts, followed by Williams College, where he was graduated as valedictorian with Phi Beta Kappa honors, was a member of Kappa Alpha Society, and served as president of the Gargoyle Society.
 He obtained M.A. degrees from both Williams and Harvard University and his Ph.D. from Harvard in 1926.

 Baxter taught at Colorado College and then at Harvard, progressing from instructor to full professor in 10 years.
 He served as the first master of Adams House.
 In 1928 he was elected a Fellow of the American Academy of Arts and Sciences.
 In 1937-1961 he was president of Williams College.
-Baxter left Williams for a few years during World War II while he served as research coordinator of information (1941–1943) and director of the Office of Strategic Services (1942–1943).
+Baxter left Williams during World War II while he served as research coordinator of information (1941–1943) and deputy director of the Office of Strategic Services (1942–1943).
 In 1943 he was the part-time official historian of the Office of Scientific Research and Development, where he wrote Scientists Against Time.

 He was a member of the board of trustees of the World Peace Foundation.
+President Dwight Eisenhower appointed Baxter to the Gaither Commission.

+Baxter III died in June 1975 and is buried beside his wife at the Williams College cemetery.